FlamingWater35/Quizlone/README.md

 # Quizlone

-An efficient way to learn.
+An app with multiple modes to efficiently memorize term-difinition pairs.
+Inspired from Quizlet.